 How deep can sperm whales dive?

-Sperm whales are known to dive to incredible depths of up to 3,000 meters (9,800 feet) or more!
+Sperm whales are known to make record-breaking descents, reaching depths of up to 3,000 meters (9,800 feet) or more!

-What challenges do sperm whales face during deep dives?
+How do sperm whales survive such deep dives?

 Sperm whales have several adaptations that help them survive deep dives, including collapsible lungs, flexible ribcages, and the ability to slow their heart rate to conserve oxygen.

 What do sperm whales encounter at great depths?